-If you wish a milder flavor, remove the seeds before use.
-These seeds carry a lot of heat!
+If you wish a milder flavor, remove the pepper seeds before use.
+These pepper seeds carry a lot of heat!

 Some people use a pressure canner with a tested recipe to can their jalapeno harvest.
 Look for tested and safe recipes for a reliable and safe method.

-Growing jalapenos is pretty straightforward as a general rule.
+Growing jalapeno peppers is pretty straightforward as a general rule.
 But there’s still a few issues you might encounter.

 Occasionally, the green leaves of your plant may roll downward.
 This is usually a reaction by plants to temperature or weather conditions.
 If you keep them evenly watered and remain watchful, you should see them perk back up once conditions improve.